btjanaka/dance-old/README.md

 - `props.binary`: binary file for storing list of DanceProperties with data about the molecules

-## Fingerprints
+## Bins

-During SELECT mode, molecules are separated by two criteria.
-The first is a rounded total of the Wiberg bond orders of the bonds around the trivalent nitrogen in the molecule.
+During SELECT mode, molecules are separated into bins by two criteria.
+The first is the total of the Wiberg bond orders of the bonds around the trivalent nitrogen in the molecule.
+The total bond orders are rounded down to the nearest multiple of the `--select-bin-size` command line arg.
 The second is a "fingerprint", which attempts to describe the environment around the trivalent nitrogen via several characteristics of each bond:

 - atomic number of the atom at the end of the bond - what element the atom is
 - connectivity of the atom at the end of the bond - how many other atoms the